joshed-io/aud/README.md

 ```

+##### Distributed systems

+I use `aud` to understand and troubleshoot patterns within distributed systems, like the kind I work on at [Keen IO](https://keen.io).

+Our distributed backend includes [Storm](http://storm-project.net/), [Cassandra](http://cassandra.apache.org/), [Kafka](https://kafka.apache.org/), [Zookeeper](http://zookeeper.apache.org/), and more.
+These applications form a complex realtime mesh of activity, and generate a *lot* of log files in doing so.

+I use `ssh` and `aud` to listen to the whole system simultaneously.
+I get a more accurate **feeling** for what's happening by listening than by grepping for types of of text.
+As a result, I can detect errors and deviations in performance with just my ears.
+As you can imagine, this is way less exhausting than trying to read lines of text as they race by!

 ### Contributing

 `aud` is by no means a flag on a summit, but rather a trailhead for exploring the relationship between sound, systems, and humans.
 As such, your comments and contributions are very welcome.